© Ortega Global Solutions 2019

-All OGS1320 events are hosted at NHRA sanctioned tracks, therefore all NHRA safety rules and Guidelines must be followed at all times.
-It is the sole responsibility of each competitor to ensure that their vehicle is in absolute compliance of any and all 2016 NHRA rules.
-OGS1320 class rules are solely for the purpose of insuring side by side competition and in no way shape or form supersede or conflict with NHRA safety rules and Guidelines.
-All NHRA safety rules and Guidelines must be followed at all times during the course of each event.
+Since OGS1320 events will be hosted at both NHRA and IHRA sanctioned tracks, all safety rules and guidelines for each tracks respective sanctioning body must be followed at all times.
+It is the sole responsibility of each competitor to ensure that their vehicle is in absolute compliance of any and all 2018 NHRA/IHRA rules.
+OGS1320 class rules are solely for the purpose of insuring side by side competition and in no way shape or form supersede or conflict with NHRA/IHRA safety rules and Guidelines.
+All NHRA/IHRA safety rules and Guidelines must be followed at all times during the course of each OGS1320 event.

 Full OGS1320 class rules are listed on OGS1320.com

 All racers who participate at OGS1320 events are agreeing to conduct themselves in a sportsmanlike manner* and obey tech official decisions.
 Failure to adhere will result in suspension from racing at OGS1320 events.
 The length of the suspension will be determined by OGS1320 and any racer that fails to abide will receive a written letter to define the violation and length of suspension.